Maharava/gravity7/yourfile.md

 #define TIMER 20  // number of milliseconds for each time step (for glutTimerFunc)

-const double timeStep = 0.001;  // in seconds
-double zoom, gtime, year=0,tcount = 0;  // zoom factor and global time
-float azi = 0, alt = 0;  // azimuth and altitude
-const float dstep = 2;  // step-size for the azimuth and altitude const double reps = 0.01;  // radius of each object int traceon = 1, showstats = 1, click = 0, gravtype = 0;  // flag variable for indicating whether trajectory trace is on or not
+const double timeStep = 0.001;  // in seconds, the rate at which things happen double zoom, gtime, year=0,tcount = 0;  // zoom factor. global time, current year and a time counter for the year float azi = 0, alt = 0;  // azimuth and altitude const float dstep = 2;  // step-size for the azimuth and altitude const double reps = 0.01;  // radius of each object int traceon = 1, ;  // flag variable for indicating whether trajectory trace is on or not int click = 0; //clicker varuiable to ensure things don't happen all at once

 // Universe, containing everything
 Universe uni ;